Generic name: mometasone topical [ moe-MET-a-sone ]

 An overdose of mometasone topical is not expected to produce life threatening symptoms.
-However, long term use of high steroid doses can lead to symptoms such as thinning skin, easy bruising, changes in the shape or location of body fat (especially in your face, neck, back, and waist), increased acne or facial hair, menstrual problems, impotence, or loss of interest in sex.
+Long term use of high doses can lead to thinning skin, easy bruising, changes in body fat (especially in your face, neck, back, and waist), increased acne or facial hair, menstrual problems, impotence, or loss of interest in sex.

 What should I avoid while using mometasone topical?

-Avoid applying mometasone topical to the skin of your face, underarms, or groin area without your doctor's instruction.
+Avoid applying mometasone topical to the skin of your face, underarms, or groin area unless your doctor has told you to.

 Do not use mometasone topical to treat any condition that has not been checked by your doctor.